 The Flask of Inspiration

 The most famous bar in Sage’s Row, this business is differentiated by its working apothecary.
-A three story tavern serves alcohol and assorted depressants on the first floor, hallucinogenic (or otherwise unknown connotations) and the second, and stimulants from coffee to spiced tea and beyond on the third floor.
+A three story tavern serves alcohol and assorted depressants on the first floor, hallucinogenic (or otherwise unknown concoctions) onthe second, and stimulants from coffee to spiced tea and beyond on the third floor.
 The selections also increase in potency from the southside (where the door and stairs are) to the northside.
 The young and foolhardy are known to dare one another to take a drink from each floor, racing from one floor to the next as quickly as possible.